MicrosoftDocs/power-automate-docs/articles/ui-flows/setup.md

 1. [Download the UI flows installer](https://go.microsoft.com/fwlink/?linkid=2102613).
 1. Open the **Setup.Microsoft.PowerAutomate.UIflow.exe** file.
 This file is likely in your **Downloads** folder after you downloaded it in the previous step.
 1. Follow the instructions in the **UI flows setup** installer to complete the installation.
-1. Once the installer launches, select to install UI Flows, Power Automate Desktop or both.
+1. Once the installer launches, select to install UI Flows, Power Automate Desktop (preview) or both.
 1. Depending on the selection, you will be prompted to select the features to install for each product.

 >[!IMPORTANT]